CN3ves/5-/docs/index.md

 > A tyrant lord is about to execute the hostages, one by one.
 As infiltrated agents, the players try to convince him that sparing the prisoners would be wiser, because the princess they want to rescue is the fourth hostage in the line of execution.
 Each failure will result in another slain hostage.
   * The action is interrupted: Failing once prevents the action from being repeated because something else happened, not because the player isn't skilled enough to do it.
 > The player tries to jump over a wagon to get a clear shot at the tyrant lord, however, the wagon's owner shows up and starts to chat about the on-going public execution with the player.
   * The action succeeds anyway: Fail forward is an interesting concept that allows the player to succeed even if they fail, but with an added twist or complication.
 It is similar to having the action interrupted, but it allows for the player to get what he wants.
 > As the player is looking for the incriminating secret papers in the tyrant lord's office, even though the player manages to identify and take them, the paper weight that was on the table is dropped, making a very noticeable noise.
 In addition, some skills don't make sense failing, like buffing magic on a willing target.
 Failing, in such cases can be handled by inducing a reduced the effect (switch from the highest value rolled to the lowest).
-  * Help: Any time the action of a player can logically influence the results of another player's action, a +1 help bonus may be used to tip the scales in favour of success instead of failure.
+  * Synergy and help: Any time the action of a player can logically influence the results of another player's action, a +1 help bonus may be used to tip the scales in favour of success instead of failure.
 > Generally, successful actions from other players will be evoked to justify the help bonus, but other reason could be considered, such as information from knowledge skills, narrative effects or specific descriptors that may apply.
+  * Decresese the effect: some skills just don't makse sense failing so use the other die

 **Narration effects**: To keep thinks more interesting, when a 1 is rolled in any dice, a narrative effect may be used by adding a *but* to the action resolution, attenuating the results of the action.
 So for a failed roll, the player fails but there was something positive, while for a successful roll there was a consequence unaccounted.
 > The player tries to hide before the guards come into the room.
 He fails to find a place to hide, but he notices an open window through which he can escape.